amaderamarto/Greenenergycareers/README.md

 # Greenenergycareers
-Webamp of career connections in renewable energy for high school students.
+Webmap of career connections in renewable energy for high school students.